 Grilled S'mores Father's Day Cake

-Fire up a chocolaty s'mores cake for the dad who loves grilling.
+Fire up a chocolaty s'mores cake for the outdoorsy dad.
 Starting with frozen pound cake and finishing with toasty marshmallows, this unique Father's Day dessert might become an annual tradition.

 If burgers are on the Father's Day menu, go all the way with our eye-fooling ice cream cake.
 Serve it with a side of "fries" made of cut-up pound cake.